BryanAvery/SwimTaykaAutomation/ReadMe.md

 ﻿
-# SwimTaykaStreak
+# SwimTayka Automation API's

-This project is developed for SwimTayka, a charity dedicated to teaching swimming and water safety to underprivileged children around the globe.
+This project has been developed for SwimTayka, a charity dedicated to teaching swimming and water safety to underprivileged children around the globe.
 The codebase integrates functionalities for updating fundraising amounts collected via JustGiving into a Streak CRM.

 ## Prerequisites